 Unless otherwise indicated, all directors held their position as a director throughout the entire period and up to the date of this report.
-Details of the qualifications, experience and responsibilities and other directorships of the directors will be set out in the Company's 2018 Annual Report.
+Details of the qualifications, experience and responsibilities and other directorships of the directors are set out on pages 6 and 7.